Fleckism/SecurityPlus/My linked notes/assessment.md

  1.
  **Reconnaissance** is a type of assessment activity that maps the potential attack surface by identifying the nodes and connections that make up the network.

+ **[[Topology discovery]]** (or "footprinting") means scanning for hosts, IP ranges, and routes between networks to map out the structure of the target network.
+Topology discovery can also be used to build an asset database and to identify non-authorized hosts (rogue system detection) or network configuration errors.

+ OS fingerprinting

+ Packet and protocol analysis is another crucial security #assessment and monitoring process:
+ -   Packet analysis refers to deep-down frame-by-frame scrutiny of captured frames.
+-   Protocol analysis means using statistical tools to analyze a sequence of packets, or packet trace.